Learn some onboarding lessons from marketers

 Information security relies on everyone in the organisation having fully read the relevant policies and understood and committed to upholding them.
 That’s why ISMS.Online is so key to our success.
 Our onboarding is treated like any other project and allows us to monitor its progress.
 It also enables us to assign a ‘sign-off’ level once we are are assured the initial ‘project’ is complete.

 After all, a marketer would insist on encouraging confirmation message once a transaction is complete.
 How great for employer and employee to see, at a glance, that all elements of the onboarding process have been 100% completed satisfactorily and on time!

 And finally, of course, the end is just the beginning!
 Onboarding is only one phase of the HR lifecycle.
 Thankfully, ISMS.Online supports the whole process with all the same tools and frameworks that are needed for onboarding available to support continuous development and training right through to exit.

-It’s just one of the reasons our own UKAS certified auditor was so impressed with our ISO 27001:2013 implementation.
+It’s just one of the reasons our owncertified auditor was so impressed with our implementation.